oussou-dev/ai-dev-tools-zoomcamp/01_todo_app/README.md

 Lightweight Django Todo application (server-rendered) with Tailwind CSS for styling.

-This README covers how to run the project locally, build the frontend assets (Tailwind), and shows where to add screenshots or animated GIFs (use the `img/` and `gif/` folders).
+This README covers how to run the project locally, build the frontend assets (Tailwind), and includes example screenshots/GIFs placed in the `img/` and `gif/` folders.

 ---